-- 20-foot wide median that provides for an adequate pedestrian refuge, if necessary, inclusive of the curb and gutter - 2 to 3 11-foot wide travel lanes in each direction along with a 2.5-foot curb and gutter in each direction - 5-foot minimum wide elevated (not at road level) bike lane in each direction located behind the curb - 5-foot minimum wide Landscape Panel.
+- A median that provides for an adequate pedestrian refuge, if necessary, inclusive of the curb and gutter - 2 to 3 11-foot wide travel lanes in each direction along with a 2.5-foot curb and gutter in each direction - 5-foot minimum wide elevated (not at road level) bike lane in each direction located behind the curb - 5-foot minimum wide Landscape Panel on each side of the street.
 Street trees should be evenly spaced, and the Landscape Panel should include shrubs and ground cover.
 Amenities like bicycle racks, bus shelters, and seating areas may be located in the Amenity Zone within the Landscape Panel.
-For Landscape Panels that are less than 8-feet wide, refer to Volume I: Urban Design Guidelines for Fairfax County's Revitalization Districts and Areas for alternative tree planting designs that meet minimum planting requirements - 6-foot minimum wide sidewalk
+For Landscape Panels that are less than 8-feet wide, refer to Volume I: Urban Design Guidelines for Fairfax County's Revitalization Districts and Areas for alternative tree planting designs that meet minimum planting requirements - 6-foot minimum wide sidewalk on each side of the street

-- 4 to 12 foot wide Building Zone.
+A Building Zone.
 If the building contains ground level retail, this space should be used for retail browsing or outdoor dining.
 If the building does not have ground floor retail uses, supplemental plantings should be provided instead